CyCraft/planetar/README.md

-# Planetar 🪐
+# Planetar

-A Vue framework for creating a design system with interactive component explorer.
+A Vue framework for creating a design system styleguide with interactive component explorer 🪐

 ```sh
 npm i planetar